pavanbitcot/cypress/README.md

 # Cypress-demo
-An automation test suite for an e-commerce website has been written using Cypress version 12 and following the Page Object Model (POM) design pattern.
+An automation test suite for an -commerce website has been written using Cypress version 12 and following the Page Object Model (POM) design pattern.

 ## Folder-Structure